ninjamuffin10111/hello-1/py/README.md

 A *function*, which gets its name from math, is like a small program within a program.
 Using one is called *calling* a function.
-In other words, there are function definitions and function calls.
+In other words, there are function *definitions* and function *calls*.
 Here's what they both look like on our little program:

 ```python